-In a research project (joint with Matthew D. Rablen) I have studied the compliance decision when taxpayers compare their consumption with others in their social network, and also to their own consumption in the recent past.
+In a research project (joint with Matthew D. Rablen), I have studied the compliance decision when taxpayers compare their consumption with others in their social network, and also to their own consumption in the recent past.
 We show that self-comparison may drive persistent post-audit effect and, from the policy perspective, that there are pronounced revenue returns to the initial acquisition of network information by tax authorities.

 In a recent paper (joint with Jiao Li and Matthew D. Rablen) we investigate the consequences, for the structure of income tax, and for tax authority anti-avoidance efforts, of the recent growth of mass-marketed tax avoidance schemes targeted at the middle of the income distribution.
 We highlight the importance of the supply-side in the market for tax avoidance and show that the price set by providers of tax avoidance schemes: i) is lower for richer individuals and, ii) varies to respond to the activity of the tax authority (leading to reduction in deterrence).